Oneirical/bevy_tgfp/DESIGN.md

 # The Games Foxes Play

-# Checklist

-- Descriptions in E menu
-- Change the tutorial text

 ## The redesigned edition

 The player starts in the World Seed, Terminal's cage, with 10 active Disgust, and the ability to swap between Introvert and Extrovert modes.